 What does it feel like?
 Who cares about you?
 Who can support you?
 Parents and family are usually much more accepting than kids give their parents credit for!
 We’ve all been there - the night of the fender bender, when you don’t want to call dad, or come home with the horrible grade.
 Parents adapt and forgive, like the old wise oak tree.

-Most young adults do not hope to be a caricature of a gay person, the typical movie or television version and possibly the only one they may know.
+Most young adults do not hope to be a caricature of a gay person, ("Where are the quiet gays?"
+Hannah Gadsby) the typical movie or television version and possibly the only one they may know.
 And they surely don't want to shake up a system or make new laws that protect their well-being.

 Again, remember this young adult has probably spent his or her whole life hearing remarks about gays.
 Man, those ring in the ears for an eternity.
 Numerous choices have been made along the way to hide the secret - protect the secret at all costs.
 Three painful examples that have stayed with me; getting the exact opposite (one imagines) of a “gay” haircut, making a point of not being friends with someone that he/she might possibly find attractive, and, choosing homophobic friends to remind one “not to be gay.”
 This is wasted energy for what should otherwise be an incredibly productive age and stage of life.